L-SVRG and L-Katyusha with Adaptive Sampling: Introduction

-{\bf Related work.} Our paper contributes to the literature on non-uniform sampling in first-order stochastic optimization methods. \citet{Zhao2015Stochastic} and \citet{Needell2016Stochastic} studied non-uniform sampling in SGD, \citet{Richtarik2016optimal} in stochastic coordinate descent, and \citet{Qian2021L} in L-SVRG and L-Katyusha.
-Prior work focused on sampling from a fixed design, while we allow the sampling distribution to change with iterates.
-This is an important difference as the best sampling distribution changes with iterations and a fixed sampling distribution is a poor substitute to the best sequence.
+{\bf Related work.} Our paper contributes to the literature on non-uniform sampling in first-order stochastic optimization methods.
+Previous work, such as \citet{Zhao2015Stochastic}, \citet{Needell2016Stochastic}, and \citet{Qian2021L}, studied non-uniform sampling in SGD, stochastic coordinate descent, and L-SVRG and L-Katyusha, respectively, but focused on sampling from a fixed distribution.
+In contrast, we allow the sampling distribution to change with iterates, which is important as the best sampling distribution changes with iterations. \citet{shen2016adaptive} studied adaptive sampling methods for variance-reducing stochastic methods, such as SVRG and SAGA, but their approach requires computing all gradients $\{\nabla f_i(x^t)\}^n_{i=1}$ at each step, which is impractical.
+Our method only requires computing the stochastic gradient $\nabla f_{i_t}(x^t)$.
 The sampling distribution can be designed adaptively using an online learning framework \citep{Namkoong2017Adaptive,Salehi2017Stochastic,borsos2018online,Borsos2019Online,Hanchi2020Adaptive,Zhao2021Adaptivea}.
 We call this process adaptive sampling, and its goal is to minimize the cumulative sampling variance, which appears in the convergence rates of L-SVRG and L-Katyusha (see Section~\ref{sec:convg-analysis}).
-More specifically, \citet{Namkoong2017Adaptive,Salehi2017Stochastic} designed the sampling distribution by solving a multi-armed bandit problem with the EXP3 algorithm. \citet{borsos2018online} took an online convex optimization approach and made updates to the sampling distribution by follow-the-regularized-leader algorithm. \citet{Borsos2019Online} considered the class of distributions that is a linear combination of a set of given distributions and used an online Newton method to update the weights. \citet{Hanchi2020Adaptive,Zhao2021Adaptivea} investigated non-stationary approaches to learning sampling distributions. \citet{Zhao2021Adaptivea} is the only work that compared their sampling distribution to a dynamic comparator that can change with iterations without requiring stepsize decay.
-While our theory quantifies the effect of any sampling distribution on the convergence rate of L-SVRG and L-Katyusha, we use AdaOSMD~\cite{Zhao2021Adaptivea}, which leads to the best upper bound and yields the best empirical performance.
+More specifically, \citet{Namkoong2017Adaptive} and \citet{Salehi2017Stochastic} designed the sampling distribution by solving a multi-armed bandit problem with the EXP3 algorithm. \citet{borsos2018online} took an online convex optimization approach and made updates to the sampling distribution using the follow-the-regularized-leader algorithm. \citet{Borsos2019Online} considered the class of distributions that is a linear combination of a set of given distributions and used an online Newton method to update the weights. \citet{Hanchi2020Adaptive} and \citet{Zhao2021Adaptivea} investigated non-stationary approaches to learning sampling distributions.
+Among these works, \citet{Zhao2021Adaptivea} is the only one that compared their sampling distribution to a dynamic comparator that can change with iterations without requiring stepsize decay.
+While our theory quantifies the effect of any sampling distribution on the convergence rate of L-SVRG and L-Katyusha, we use the OSMD sampler and AdaOSMD sampler from~\cite{Zhao2021Adaptivea}, as they lead to the best upper bound and yield the best empirical performance.

 \textbf{Notation.} For a positive integer $n$, let $[n]\coloneqq \{ 1,\cdots,n \}$.
 We use $\Vert \cdot \Vert$ to denote the $l_2$-norm in the Euclidean space.
 Let $\mathcal{P}_{n-1} = \left\{ x \in \mathbb{R}^n: \sum^n_{i=1} x_i = 1, x_j \geq 0, j \in [n] \right\}$ be the $(n-1)$-dimensional simplex.
 For a symmetric matrix $A \in \mathbb{R}^{d\times d}$, we use $\lambda_{\max}(A)$ to denote its largest eigenvalue.
 For a vector $x \in \mathbb{R}^d$, we use $x_j$ or $x[j]$ to denote its $j$-th entry.
 For two sequences $\{a_n\}$ and $\{b_n\}$, $a_n=O(b_n)$ if there exists $C>0$ such that $|a_n/b_n| \leq C$ for all $n$ large enough; $a_n=\Theta (b_n)$ if $a_n=O(b_n)$ and $b_n=O(a_n)$ simultaneously.